PiyushG1234/Impledge_QA_Task_piyush/README.md

 1. **Install Python:** Ensure that Python is installed on your machine.
 You can download it from [Python Official Website](https://www.python.org/downloads/).
 2. **Install Selenium:** Run `pip install selenium` to install the Selenium package.
 3. **Download WebDriver:** Download the appropriate WebDriver for your browser (e.g., ChromeDriver for Chrome) and ensure it's in your system PATH.
-4. **Update the Script:**
-   - Replace `"your_application_url"` with the actual URL of your application.
-   - Update the element locators and actions in the `add_package` and `delete_package` functions based on your application's HTML structure.
-5. **Run the Script:** Execute the script by running `python automation_script.py` in the terminal.

 ## Design Decisions:

 - Chose Python for its readability and simplicity.
 - Used Selenium WebDriver for browser automation due to its wide adoption and support.
-- Organized code into functions (`add_package` and `delete_package`) for better maintainability.
-- Incorporated implicit waits to handle potential delays in page loading and element visibility.

 ## Approach: